Summarizing many univariate models

 And some quick data restructuring to combine both.

-# combine data and environment
+# Combine data and environment

 To keep things simple and univariate, let’s consider only water concentration as an independent variable.